SebastianJ/configuration-helper/README.md

   redis:
     host: "localhost"
     port: "6379"
-    pool_size: "55" # Needs to be more than the pool size for Sidekiq
+    pool_size: "55" # Needs to be set higher than the pool size for Sidekiq
     session_key: "_app_session"
     password: "" # If password is set, it has to end with @ for string concatenation to work properly
     namespace: "app_namespace"